 There are three domains where you can attain GIS certification:

-1) Desktop – Tests basic ArcGIS concepts such as visualizing, managing and analyzing geospatial data.
+- For the Desktop exam, it tests basic ArcGIS concepts such as visualizing, managing and analyzing geospatial data.

-2) Developer – Evaluates engine application development for ArcGIS and building desktop or web GIS applications.
+- The Developer exam evaluates engine application development for ArcGIS and building desktop or web GIS applications.

 Also, the two levels of certification are Associate and Professional.
 If you are interested in the Esri Technical Certificate programs, be sure to look at the beta exams to help prepare.